Square Review, Rates & Fees

 Square's service is compatible with iPhone, iPad and Android devices.
 Apple iPhones must be running iOS version 4.1 or newer, which includes the 3G, 4 and 4S versions of the phone.
 Apple iPads must have iOS 5.0 or newer.
 Android devices must be running operating system version 2.1 or newer.

 Square excels at some things, but customer service is not one of them.
 The company goes out of its way to avoid verbal contact with prospective customers, and contacting Square customer service is not an easy task.
 Customer service is expensive, and Square is putting its investors' dollars toward growing its user base, not toward servicing existing users.
 Please tell us about your experience with Square's customer service using the comment form at the end of this article.

 Square only offers customer service by phone to merchants with existing Square accounts.
 Before calling, merchants will need to go to square.com/code to receive a "customer code."
 The customer code is required when calling in order to reach a live customer service member through the automated recording system.
 Prospective customers and customers who have had accounts cancelled or frozen may be directed to email support where responses to questions and issues can take as long as week.
 You can give Square customer service a call at the phone number below.

-Square email: firstname.lastname@example.org Alternatively, you can contact Square via this form on the company's Web site.
+Square email: firstname.lastname@example.org Alternately, you can contact Square via a form on the company's Web site.